gulcan4124/Landing-Page/README.md

 # Landing-Page
 This is my Landing Page from the odin project course.
 I use html-css ans css flexbox for this project.
-I hope you like it.
+Its not perfect but I hope you like it.
 This is the page :  https://gulcan4124.github.io/Landing-Page/